How to Turn On Windows Hello Anti-Spoofing in Windows 11

 How to Turn On or Off Anti-Spoofing Using Group Policy Editor (For Advanced Users)

-This method is for users comfortable with system settings:
+This next method is for those who are comfortable making changes in system settings:

 How to Turn On or Off Anti-Spoofing Using Registry Editor (Advanced Users Only)